Yemeni prisoner who died at Guantanamo was once ordered freed

-The military identified the dead detainee on Tuesday as Adnan Farhan Abdul Latif, 32, from Al Udayn, Yemen.
+The military identified the dead detainee on Tuesday as Adnan Farhan Abdul Latif, a 32-year-old from Al Udayn, Yemen.

 He had been held at the U.S. detention camp at the Guantanamo Bay naval base on Cuba's southeast coast since 2002.
 He died on Saturday, but his name was not released until after his relatives were notified.

-The Naval Criminal Investigative Service was looking into the cause of death but results of the autopsy were still pending, said Navy Captain Robert Durand, a spokesman for the detention operation.
+The Naval Criminal Investigative Service was investigating the cause of death but results of the autopsy were still pending, said Navy Captain Robert Durand, a spokesman for the detention operation.

 "He was so fragile, he was so tormented that it would not surprise me if he had committed suicide," Remes said.
 "However you look at it, it was Guantanamo that killed him."